jjalbr1/personalized-career-education-guidance/README.md

 # personalized-career-education-guidance

-Steps to set up your environment prior to attempting to run the project successfully:
+Steps to set up your environment and run the project successfully (including getting advice):
   1. Have IDE or terminal open
   2. Ensure you have git and git bash downloaded
   3. Clone the project with the following command "git clone https://github.com/jjalbr1/personalized-career-education-